Ekoda/CodeContext/README.md

 ## LLM Tag Usage

 The LLM tag is specifically designed to encapsulate project context for Language Models (LLMs).
-By delineating infromation such as the objectives and challenges of the project within the LLM tags, you provide a structured narrative that can help LLMs better understand the project’s context.
+By delineating information such as the objectives and challenges of the project within the LLM tags, you provide a structured narrative that can help LLMs better understand the project’s context.
 This is particularly useful when initiating conversations with LLMs, ensuring they have the necessary background to provide insightful responses.

-You can even include code snippets and instructions for how you prefer to code or other instructions.
+You can even include code snippets and instructions for how you prefer to code.

 To incorporate the LLM tag in your project:
 - Enclose the relevant project context information within `<!--LLM-->` tags in your README file.